Curing blindness caused by poverty: a story from the Tej Kohli & Ruit Foundation

 Slowly, she opened her eyes — to sight.

 The first thing she saw was Dr. Ruit smiling.
 And then, as she scanned the surrounding, she saw other patients — one, Soorya Mani Rai who was sitting beside her was her neighbour.
-Shri Mani could not recognize Soorya Mani because she still had her bandages on — however when Soorya Mani’s bandages were removed and both of them saw each other — Ah!
-That moment was just too precious.
+Shri Mani could not recognize Soorya Mani because she still had her bandages on — however when Soorya Mani’s bandages were removed and both of them saw each other she immediately knew who it was.

 In the background, Shri Mani’s daughter quietly wiped her tears as she saw her mother able to see again.
 Her mother smiled illustriously.